It is obvious that men and women are completely different.

 For instance, women love dressing up and reading horoscopes, and men love drinking beer and watching sports.
 But there are many other ways that men and women are different, and all of them are scientific fact.

-The below well-known examples prove that men and women are very different.
+The below well-known examples prove beyond doubt that men and women are very different.

 Women are better at multi-tasking